Marlins put reeling Twins in deeper trouble in wild-card race with 4-1 win

 MINNEAPOLIS (AP) — The cratering Minnesota Twins took another step backward in the American League wild-card race, as Jonah Bride homered to spark a four-run second inning off Bailey Ober for the 99-loss Miami Marlins in a 4-1 victory on Tuesday night.

+“I’m not thinking about that on the mound.
+I’m more frustrated that I’m giving up runs,” Ober said.
+“Just with where we’re at in the season, every run counts and matters.”

-The Twins (81-76), who have lost 23 of their last 34 games and 14 of 20, dropped to two games below the postseason cut behind both Detroit and Kansas City.
+The Twins (81-76), who have also lost 14 of 20, dropped to two games below the postseason cut behind both Detroit and Kansas City.
 The Tigers and Royals occupy the last two of the three wild-card spots, tied at 83-74.
 The Twins hold the tiebreakers after winning the season series against both of them, but there are only five games to go.

+“We always go one game at a time, but we’ve got to win a bunch of games right now,” manager Rocco Baldelli said.
+“This is well past just us needing to play good baseball.
+We need to win, and we know that.”

 The defending AL Central champion Twins were within two games of division-leading Cleveland in a tie for second place with Kansas City as late as Aug.
 24, even after several bullpen collapses in the preceding week.
 But as they stumbled into the final month of the season their offense — which had been one of the most productive in baseball all summer — inconveniently went dark.

-After trudging home from a 2-5 road trip, the Twins arrived at Target Field for their final homestand with two potential sources of a real spark.
 The opposing Marlins have the second-worst record in the major leagues, ahead of only the historically futile Chicago White Sox.
-Then there’s the commanding and comforting presence of Ober, the 6-foot-9 right-hander who’s had a breakout season and conveniently is scheduled to pitch again in the finale on Sunday.
+Even with the commanding presence on the mound of Ober, the 6-foot-9 right-hander who’s had a breakout season, the Twins couldn’t find any life.

 Bride hit a 104.3 mph rocket off a full-count fastball that reached the second deck beyond left field to put the Marlins, who lost 10 of their last 13 games entering this series, on the board.
 With two outs, Ober hit Derek Hill with a pitch and gave up an RBI single to Fortes two batters later.

 Then Edwards drilled a two-run double to left field for a four-run lead that might well have been double that with the way the Twins have been playing.
-They went 1 for 9 with runners in scoring position, leaving 10 runners on base.
+They went 1 for 9 with runners in scoring position, leaving 10 runners on base, and outfielder Matt Wallner left after a pinch-hit appearance with tightness in his left oblique muscle.

 Royce Lewis had an RBI single in the third off Marlins starter Ryan Weathers (4-6), but the left-hander finished five innings for his first win since May 26.
 He was on the injured list for 2½ months.